DV

 Strategy & risk

-TSLY tracks Tesla (TSLA) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) using a covered call strategy.
+TSLY tracks Tesla (TSLA) with a covered call approach, while YMAX tracks Basket (Yieldmax ETFs) with a covered call approach.
+Beta is 1.5 for TSLY and 1.5515 for YMAX, indicating TSLY is less volatile relative to the market.

 Fund details